Guest Post by Dena Standley —

 It Never Gets Old

-Surf fishing for redfish, or any other species, is addicting, and most one of the biggest thrills is that no matter what bait or rigging you use, you can never be sure exactly what is on the other end of the line.
+Surf fishing for redfish, or any other species, is addictive, and one of the biggest thrills is that no matter what bait or rigging you use, you can never be sure exactly what is on the other end of the line.
 The hard work of getting your gear prepared, getting up before dawn, finding your favorite spot and getting your hooks in the water all disappears the second the rod doubles over.

 The feeling of setting the hook, frantically reeling in slack line, fighting a big red on the other end and finally landing the fish is what brings me back time and time again.
 Spending time along beside the ocean means that even a bad day of fishing is still a really good day.